borg286/sevtech/README.md

 ## Immersive Engineering/Tech/Petroleum

 * Put a crafting station next to your coke oven to easily make treated wood.
 The bucket input and output slots are visible as attached inventory slots in the crafting station.
+You can also use a Jerrycan to do 10x crafting recipes at once.

 * Except power, first thing you should make is a Metal Press (more efficient rods and wires).